 Nashville Field Sobriety Test Lawyer

-driving under the influence if there is reasonable cause for doing so.
-An officer may ask the driver
+influence if there is reasonable cause for doing so.
+An officer may ask

-to stop, step out of the vehicle, and perform field sobriety tests.
-Officers
+the driver to stop, step out of the vehicle, and perform field sobriety

-are trained to conduct several varieties of these exams, which may challenge
+tests.
+Officers are trained to conduct several varieties of these exams,

 Many of these tests are standardized across the nation, through the standards